-Loss Given Failure analysis
+Loss Given Failure (LGF) analysis

-BKM is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider to be an Operational Resolution Regime.
-We therefore apply our Advanced LGF analysis, where we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution.
+BKM is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider an Operational Resolution Regime.
+We, therefore, apply our Advanced LGF analysis, where we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution.

-In our Advanced LGF analysis, we consider the results of both the formal legal position (pari passu, or 'de jure' scenario), to which we assign a 75% probability, and an alternative liability ranking, reflecting resolution authority discretion to prefer deposits over senior unsecured debt (full depositor preference, or 'de facto' scenario), to which we assign a 25% probability.
+In our Advanced LGF analysis, we consider the results of both the formal legal position (pari passu, or "de jure" scenario), to which we assign a 75% probability, and an alternative liability ranking, reflecting resolution authority discretion to prefer deposits over senior unsecured debt (full depositor preference, or "de facto" scenario), to which we assign a 25% probability.

-We further assume residual tangible common equity of 3% and losses post-failure of 8% of tangible banking assets, a 25% run-off in "junior" wholesale deposits and a 5% run-off in preferred deposits.
+We further assume residual TCE of 3% and post-failure losses of 8% of tangible banking assets, a 25% run-off in "junior" wholesale deposits and a 5% run-off in preferred deposits.
 These ratios are in line with our standard assumptions.
 In addition, we assume that only a very small percentage (10%) of the deposit base can actually be considered junior and qualify as bail-in-able under the BRRD.

-For counterparty risk liabilities and deposits, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Preliminary Rating Assessments at a2, three notches above the baa2 Adjusted BCA.
+For counterparty risk liabilities and deposits, our LGF analysis indicates an extremely low loss given failure, leading us to position their Preliminary Rating Assessments at a2, three notches above the baa2 Adjusted BCA.